mygrsun/gravitino/docs/security.md

 Simple mode allows the client to use the environment variable `GRAVITINO_USER` as the user.

 If the environment variable `GRAVITINO_USER` isn't set, the client uses the user of the machine that sends requests.
+Additionally, the username can be directly used as a parameter to create a client.

 For the client side, users can enable `simple` mode by the following code: